deleayeni/Progressive-DevOps-Course/tutoring/05_Test4_CI_Pipeline/testing0.md

 - **Fast** - Tests run in milliseconds
 - **Isolated** - Each test is independent
+  - Must NOT call a database
+  - Must NOT use the filesystem
+  - Must NOT talk to external systems
+  - Must NOT involve interaction between components
+  - This strict isolation is directly tied to speed and fast feedback loops
 - **Repeatable** - Same results every time
 - **Automated** - No manual intervention needed